dbfit/dbfit/CONTRIBUTING.md

  *  a working Oracle installation (however there is a shell script to help with the installation described below)
  *  a working SQL Server installation (obviously)
  *  a working Teradata installation (this can be created separately as a VMWare or EC2 installation)
+ *  a working Netezza installation (this can be created separately as a pair of VMWare machines)

 ### Setting up the test VM